 In case you might be asking yourself, they do not actually go onto land but appear to walk by propelling themselves across the seafloor.

 They are poor swimmers, preferring to walk on the seafloor rather than free swim.
-They are most often found along with Australia and Tasmania.
+They are most often found in Australia and Tasmania.

 Scientists don’t know much about them, which makes this species shrouded in mystery.